 People may use the word throat to describe different parts of the neck.
 Cancers that start in the following areas are not throat cancers and are treated differently:

-Cancer that starts in the thyroid gland (in the front of your neck) is called thyroid cancer.
+- Thyroid gland - cancer that starts in the thyroid gland (in the front of your neck) is called thyroid cancer.

-Cancer that starts in the gullet or food pipe is called oesophageal cancer.
+- Gullet or food pipe - cancer that starts in the gullet or food pipe is called oesophageal cancer.

-Cancer that starts in the wind pipe (trachea) is called tracheal cancer.
+- Wind pipe (trachea) - cancer that starts in the wind pipe (trachea) is called tracheal cancer.